JelleZijlstra/typing-spec/spec.rst

   def handle_employee(e: Optional[Employee]) -> None: ...

-A past version of this PEP allowed type checkers to assume an optional type when the default value is ``None``, as in this code::
+A past version of this specification allowed type checkers to assume an optional type when the default value is ``None``, as in this code::

   def handle_employee(e: Employee = None): ...